Economic Justice Facts & Figures

 United Nations Children’s Emergency Fund

-According to a 2016 study by the Urban Institute, teenagers in low income communities are often forced to join gangs, save school lunches, sell drugs or exchange sexual favors because they cannot afford food.
+Teenagers in low income communities are often forced to join gangs, sell drugs or exchange sexual favors because they cannot afford food.

 There are around 553,000 homeless people in the United States on a given night